waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Part C: Extend the Financial Risk Management application

 The purpose of this sample application is to understand how to code and use APIs.
-If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas:
+If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas below

+## 1. Start with Node.js on Bluemix

-* Convert this sample project to a Node JS project on IBM Bluemix.
+Convert this sample project to a Node JS project on IBM Bluemix.
 [Sign up or log in to IBM Bluemix].
 	> NOTE: Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
 This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features & services.

+## 2. Make cognitive application using Watson Services

-* Integrate [IBM Watson Services] (APIs) from IBM Bluemix to build a banking cognitive application.
+Integrate [IBM Watson Services] (APIs) from IBM Bluemix to build a banking cognitive application.
 ![alt text](images/watsonServices.png "Watson services")